 Bring matters to resolution.
 In a business divorce, a court receiver’s responsibility may include steps such as providing valuations, implementing an accounting system, building financial statements, recommending dissolution options or mediating a new operational agreement—up to and including sale of the assets.
 In some cases, a court appointed receiver that may require significant involvement: seizing control of bank accounts, preserving/protecting assets, paying invoices, collecting accounts payable, developing financial statements, or even operating the business in dispute.
 A marital divorce can require a wide range of solutions, including the preservation of assets, operation of family-owned businesses, valuing businesses and/or other assets, building an accounting system and financial statements or the sale and disbursement of marital assets, including businesses and real estate.
 In operating a business and / or positioning for sale, responsibilities may include negotiating more favorable contracts and leases, developing a meaningful and comprehensive due diligence package to achieve highest/best pricing in a controlled sale environment.

 Divorces, whether between spouses or business partners, are rife with many challenges, not the least of which is the distrust of the other party’s motives and actions.
 Because Receivership is performed with third-party objectivity and court oversight, it can serve as a way of deescalating even the most contentious matters.

-Due to its effectiveness, use of Receivership is becoming more common in marital divorces, closely held business disputes, and contested estates.
+Due to its effectiveness, the use of receivership appointments is becoming more common in marital divorces, closely held business disputes, and contested estates.
 Lawyers and judges who are not familiar with Receiverships may believe that they are complex or costly, but when executed properly, a Receivership can serve to expedite equitable resolutions with far less expense and significantly fewer complications than extended litigation.